Fluffy Pancakes Recipe

 Step 5: Stack and finish with butter and syrup

-• Rest the batter for a few minutes so it thickens and traps more lift.
+• Give the batter a short rest so it thickens and traps air.

-• Flip only once after the bubbles stay open and the edges look set.
+• Flip only when bubbles stay open and edges look set.

-• Serve the pancakes while warm so the butter melts into the layers.
+• Serve warm so the butter melts into every layer.

-Let the pancakes cool fully before storing so steam does not soften the browned surface.
-Keep them chilled in a covered container for up to 3 days.
-For longer storage freeze the pancakes in a single layer first and then stack them with small sheets between each one.
-Reheat until warm and soft and serve with fresh butter and syrup.
+Let the pancakes cool completely before storing so they don’t trap steam.
+Store in a covered container in the fridge for up to 3 days.
+For longer storage, freeze in a single layer first, then stack with paper between each.
+Reheat gently until warm and soft again.

 Fluffy Pancakes Recipe served as a soft golden stack with melting butter and maple syrup